-Remember the derby when Jeffers and Westerveld went toe to toe?
+The derby when Jeffers and Westerveld went toe-to-toe.

-"I remember it clearly," Reds goalie that day Sander Westerveld later told evertonfc.com.
+"I remember it clearly," Sander Westerveld, Liverpool's goalkeeper that day, told evertonfc.com.
 "It was an offside and the ref had blown and I had the ball in my hand, then he ran into me.

 Jeffers was able to look back with a smile at the incident.

 "I won on points!" he told evertontv.
 "I landed a few more shots than big Sander!

 "The passion takes over, it got a bit heated that night, but it was still enjoyable because we were on the winning side."

 Both Jeffers and Westerveld were dismissed for the altercation and Steven Gerrard followed them down the tunnel in added time.